artefactual/archivematica-docs/admin-manual/installation/installation.rst

 **Disable unused services**

-Archivematica 1.6.0 uses nginx as http server, and gunicor as wsgi server.
-This means that some services used in Archivematica 1.5.0 should be stopped and disabled before perfoming the upgrade.
+Archivematica 1.6.0 uses nginx as http server, and gunicorn as wsgi server.
+This means that some services used in Archivematica 1.5.0 should be stopped and disabled before performing the upgrade.

 .. code:: bash